muratk5n/thirdwave/en/README.md

 ---

-For full-blown game dynamic result talk to Dr Bruce M. He has a consulting company now apparently.
-But the final outcome will probably be close to this.
+For full-blown game dynamic result talk to Dr Bruce M. He has a consulting company now I hear..
+But the final outcome will probably be close to the one below.

 ---